·

 Current software based solutions that operate at application

-overcome these limitations we aim at detecting phishing attacks
+very effective.
+We aim at detecting phishing attacks

 based on the semantic and structural properties present in the